Staff Profile

 2005 T.E.F.L.
 (Teaching English as a Foreign Language), The Language Centre of Ireland, Dublin.

-'Inventing Grand Paris' was awarded an AHRC Leadership Fellowship Grand in 2018.
-Engaging with the visual and material cultural expressions surrounding the 'Grand Paris' project, it explores the diverse and often conflicting imaginaries pertaining to this Haussmannian-scale infrastructural reorganisation of the French Republican capital's relationship to its banlieues.
-This project was showcased to French UK Ambassador, Catherine Colonna, during her visit to Newcastle University in January 2019, and contributed to the evidence-base for excellence in UoA26’s REF2021 Environment Statement.
+'Inventing Grand Paris' was awarded an AHRC ECR Leadership Fellowship in 2018.
+Engaging with the visual ecologies of the 'Grand Paris' project, it explores the visualities and countervisualities pertaining to this Haussmannian-scale infrastructural reorganisation of the French capital.
+The project was showcased to French UK Ambassador, Catherine Colonna, during her visit to Newcastle University in January 2019, and contributed to the evidence-base for excellence in UoA26’s REF2021 Environment Statement.
 In January 2020, I discussed the project at a British Academy Roundtable on ‘Urban Violence’.
-The research has thus far yielded an article and two book chapters, as well as three historical vignettes for the bestselling 30-Second Parisvolume (2018).
-A monograph is currently underway for this research entitled Grounding Grand Paris: Art, Urbanism, and the Right to the City.
-This project has enabled a creative research practice: in collaboration with digital and soundscape artists, we created a poetic documentary, Line 16, exploring the affective resonance of future metro sites in Seine-Saint-Denis.
+The research has thus far yielded an article and two book chapters, as well as three historical vignettes for the bestselling 30-Second Paris volume (2018).
+A monograph is currently underway for this research entitled Grounding Grand Paris: Ecologies of Attention for the 21st-Century City.
+This project has also enabled a creative research practice, and in collaboration with digital and soundscape artists, we created a poetic documentary, Line 16, exploring in 2019 the affective resonance of then-speculative metro sites across Seine-Saint-Denis.

-The second project, ‘Grounding Cities, Growing Resonance’, emerged during the pandemic, when restrictions led me to consider applying my research questions and practices around land and displacement to sites closer to home.
-Together with a colleague in DCU, I helped organise partners for a public-facing, ‘urban ecologies’ workshop in Dublin.
+The second project, ‘Grounding Cities, Growing Resonance’, emerged during the pandemic when restrictions led me to consider applying questions around land ethics related to my work in French studies to sites closer to home.
+In 2021, together with a colleague in DCU, I recruited partners for a public-facing, ‘urban ecologies’ workshop at Airfield Farm in Dublin.
 This workshop led to consistent engagement with partners based in the North East—the Newcastle Council Cities of Sanctuary initiative, and most notably, The Comfrey Project.
 The Comfrey Project is a charity constituting an urban garden and allotment space, engaging ecotherapeutic techniques to improve the well-being of refugees and people seeking asylum.
 In February 2022, the engagement efforts were awarded a HaSS Research Institute’s Pioneer Award (£1266) to conduct a co-creative workshop, 'Sowing Stories', along with artist Sara Cooper in collaboration with the charity.
 This workshop’s success led to the award of a HaSS Knowledge Exchange Sabbatical (January 2023) in partnership with the Comfrey Project.
 This sabbatical’s work led to the co-production of a project, The Comfrey Almanac, which is ongoing.

 UNDERGRADUATE TEACHING

-I am the module leader on the following final-year undergraduate module:
+I am the module leader on the final-year undergraduate module, Global France: Intercultural Encounters in French Literature and Film (FRE4020)

-In this module, we explore how travel and travel writing in French has shaped experiences and understandings of the world.
-Traversing diverse landscapes through literary extracts, critical theory, film and photography across an array of time periods, students examine how travel writing not only reflects but also shapes our understanding of the 'global' and of other cultures.
+In this module, we explore French and Francophone perspectives on foreign cultures and environments, examining how such encounters have shaped understandings of the modern and contemporary world.
+Crossing diverse landscapes in literature, film and photography, students examine how travel representations not only reflect but also shape our understanding of the 'global' and of other cultures.
 Through lectures, seminars, close analysis and fieldwork, students gain an understanding of concepts like "otherness", "orientalism", "exotic", "endotic" and "relation", and critically examine travel and its influence on identity formation and deconstruction.
-By the end of the module, the aim is for students to have a comprehensive understanding of the historical evolution of travel writing and its relevance to contemporary societal and ecological issues, and to emerge with enhanced linguistic skills, a refined critical eye, and a deeper appreciation for the transformative power of travel and travel writing as constructions of 'elsewhere'.
+By the end of the module, the aim is for students to have a comprehensive understanding of the historical evolution of intercultural relations in the French and Francophone world and their relevance to contemporary societal and ecological issues.
+Students emerge with enhanced linguistic skills, a refined critical eye, and a deeper appreciation for the transformative power of travel and travel representations as forms of world-making.

 This module covers four topics which may include, for example: Modernisation, Marginality, Revolution, Visions of the City, Politics of the Town Hall and Language.
 Two topics will be covered in Semester 1 and two in Semester 2; there are also two essay-writing seminars and a feedback session, as well as a concluding overview session.